 Submit Your Data to the WIT Index Survey Today!

 In 2016, WIT partnered with the National Transportation Institute (NTI) to gather accurate data for the WIT Index.
 NTI’s COO, Leah Shaver, serves on the WIT board of directors.
 Preliminary findings of NTI’s research on behalf of WIT has found that women are under-represented by our industry, both as drivers and in management.
-Early submissions to the WIT Index show growth of women in our industry and we are eager to add more.
-Carriers have come so far, and invested money, time, training and more to increase employment of women in the trucking industry.
-The National Transportation Institute and Women In Trucking together urge all carriers to participate by sharing your company’s percentage of female drivers and management in order for us to continue developing the WIT Index.
+Early submissions to the WIT Index show that the number of women in our industry is growing and we are excited to add more.
+We have seen so many improvements in this area with carriers investing money, time and training to boost the number of women employed in the trucking industry.
+To help us continue to develop the WIT Index, The National Transportation Institute and Women in Trucking ask for the participation of all carriers by sharing your company’s percentage of truck drivers that are female or part of management.
 Confidentiality is guaranteed, and is also why we’ve been a trusted resource in the transportation industry since 1995!
 Contributing carriers will not be specified within the index, and will receive a copy with aggregated results by region and fleet size.

-% of Female Drivers for the organization as a whole:
+% of Female Truck Drivers for the organization as a whole:

 Direction: Calculate by dividing the number of employed/contracted Female Drivers by total number of employed/contracted/All Drivers